adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 # Introduction {#intro}

-International humanitarian law (IHL) recognises protected parties (PP) such as healthcare and aid organisations as deserving of special protection from attacks during armed conflicts.
+International humanitarian law (IHL) recognizes protected parties (PP) such as healthcare and aid organizations as deserving of special protection from attacks during armed conflicts.
 This has traditionally been accomplished by the marking of protected facilities and personnel with symbols such as the Red Cross, the Red Crescent and the Red Diamond.

 Due to the increasing use of digital infrastructure by protected parties and attacks on digital infrastructure during armed conflicts, a digital analogue of the Red Cross symbol is under consideration.